Psalm 138

 Psalm 138 is the 138th psalm of the Book of Psalms, beginning in English in the King James Version: "I will praise thee with my whole heart".
 In Latin, it is known as "Confitebor tibi Domine in toto corde meo".
+In order to distinguish it from the two others Confitebor psalms, it is sometimes referred to as "Confitebor angelorum".
 The psalm is a hymn psalm.

 In the slightly different numbering system used in the Greek Septuagint version of the Bible and in the Latin Vulgate, this psalm is Psalm 137.

-The psalm forms a regular part of Jewish, Catholic, Orthodox, and Protestant liturgies.
-It has often been set to music, by composers including Claudio Monteverdi, Heinrich Schütz, Marc-Antoine Charpentier, Michel Richard Delalande, Jan Dismas Zelenka, Josef Rheinberger and Stefans Grové.
+The psalm is sometimes used in Catholic liturgy.
+It has been set to music by composers including Jan Dismas Zelenka and Michel Richard Delalande].

 History and content

 Psalm 138 is the 138th psalm from the Book of Psalms, which is the first book of the Ketuvim ("Writings") in the Hebrew Bible, and is also a book of the Christian Old Testament.
 It is part of the final Davidic collection of psalms, comprising Psalms 138 through 145, which are specifically attributed to David in their opening verses.
 However, Dunn and Rogerson assert that the psalm was written as an expression of thankfulness after the return from exile in Babylon.
 This particular psalm describes that those who are close to God live in reality, and those who believe in human power live in a world of fantasy.

 The singer begins with individual thanks for God's lasting love and care.
 The hope that it will endure forever ends the psalm, framing the middle section which first calls to universal thanks and praise, and then mentions ongoing adversaries and trouble which the singer is sure to overcome with God's help.